kaiinui/schematools-api_builder/README.md

 - ios_client (provides iOS Client)
 - android_client (provides Android Client)
+- javascript_client (provides JavaScript Client)
 - apidoc (provides API document generation, which can try API request interactively on a document.)
-- javascript_client (provides JavaScript Client)
+- localpublic (provides a way to try API from your iPhone, Android without publishing the app.)
 - schema_smith (generates JSON Schema from ActiveModel, or other way.)

+All the tools are aimed at reducing a pain of developing API.
+Currently both consuming and publishing API are too painfull.

-And there are many wonderful gems & tools for JSON Schema.
+By the way, there are many wonderful gems & tools for JSON Schema.
 I will list it. (validation tools, mock tools, ...)